andrewaddo/awsbaseline/content/costops/cost-explorer/_index.md

 #### RDS

 1. Service: “Relational Database Service” (search for RDS).
 1. Group by: More > “Purchase Option”.
 The graph provides information on potential gaps for additional Reserved Instances instead of On Demand.
-Use Reserved Instances (RI) to reduce RDS, Redshift, ElastiCache and Elasticsearch costs [4].
+Use Reserved Instances (RI) to reduce RDS, Redshift, ElastiCache and Elasticsearch costs.
 ![Image: CO_1_RDS_PurchaseOption.png](../img/CO_1_RDS_PurchaseOption.png)
 1. Observe whether the resources are dynamically scaled up and down or remain constant.
 Similar to EC2, you can schedule to turn off and on RDS resources as needed.
 In addition, [Amazon Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) provides the ability to autoscale your database, even to 0.
 1. Group by: “Instance type”.
 Observe if there is T, AMD or ARM instance types are used.
 For suitable workloads, [ARM](https://aws.amazon.com/ec2/instance-types/a1/) instance type provides cost saving up to 30% compared to other types.
 Change T instance type to M, or R for production workload.
 ![Image: CO_2_RDS_InstanceType.png](../img/CO_2_RDS_InstanceType.png)
 1. Change Group by option to “Tag: Environment”, given proper tagging, observe if non-production environment’s resources are scaled up and down, especially during the weekend.
-Identify instances with low-utilization and reduce cost by stopping or rightsizing [3].
+Identify instances with low-utilization and reduce cost by stopping or rightsizing.
 ![Image: CO_3_RDS_Envs.png](../img/CO_3_RDS_Envs.png)

 #### EC2 Other